QA-Automation-Starter/qa-automation/qa-testing-archetype/README.md

 See [generate-example-project.bat](generate-example-project.bat) for an working demo.

-In addition, the following sections must be added to `.m2/settings.xml`:
+Snapshots require following sections to present in `.m2/settings.xml`:

 ```xml
 <settings>